-9. Display the same station's three most recent NWS Radar images on frame 3-5, using the predefined product, MKX_BREF1, and the station you chose in step 6 (in this case, DTX).
+9. Display the same station's three most recent NWS Radar images on frame 3-5, using the predefined product, MKX\BREF1, and the station you chose in step 6 (in this case, DTX).
+Use the RTNEXRAD dataset that was added above.
 If MKX is the station you chose, you do not need to specify ID=, since ID=MKX is the default.

-Type: IMGDISP MKX_BREF1 ID=DTX ALL=3 5
+Type: IMGDISP MKX\BREF1 ID=DTX DATASET=RTNEXRAD/N0Q ALL=3 5

-10. Loop the images to see the movement of the storm.
+- 10. Loop the images to see the movement of the storm.

-Type: LB 3 5 Press: Alt L Press: Alt L
+- Type: LB 3 5

+- Press: Alt L

+- Press: Alt L

-11. Display the total surface rainfall accumulation using the predefined PCPT (storm total precipitation) product on frame 6.
+- 11. Display the total surface rainfall accumulation from the RTNEXRAD dataset using the predefined PCPT (storm total precipitation) product on frame 6.

-Type: SF 6; IMGDISP MKX_PCPT ID=DTX
+Type: SF 6;IMGDISP MKX\PCPT ID=DTX DATASET=RTNEXRAD/NTP

-12. Place the cursor over different areas of precipitation and use IMGPROBE to determine the total amount of precipitation over those selected ares.
+12. Place the cursor over different areas of precipitation and use IMGPROBE to determine the total amount of precipitation over those selected area.

-Type: IMGPROBE Press: Alt G
+Type: IMGPROBE